chrispy-snps/DITA-fix-xbook-html-links/README.md

 #### DITA-OT

-You must install the following provided plugin in your DITA-OT:
+You must install the following plugin from this repo in your DITA-OT:

 ```
 plugins/com.oxygenxml.preserve.keyrefs/